Obada-gh/reading-notes/ejs.md

 # EJS:
-what i enderstand its a steps:
+what i understand its a steps:
 ## Basic setup

 First, install EJS: